graetz23/sharpWave/README.md

 ### remarks
 Currently only a minimal function test is available:
-- only 1-D orthogonal transform functions,
+- 1-D, 2-D, and 3-D orthogonal transform algorithms,
-- only the Fast Wavelet Transform algorithms,
+- the Fast Wavelet Transform algorithms,
-- only the orthonormal Haar Wavelet.
+- the orthonormal Haar Wavelet.

 *have fun :-)*

+## ChangeLog

+### 20200315
+- decided to use _C#'s multidimensional_ instead of _jagged_ arrays,
+- added 2-D forward and reverse (stepping) algorithms,
+- added 3-D forward and reverse (stepping) algorithms,
+- extended the main method by 2-D example.

+### 20200314
+- added 1-D orthogonal transform functions,
+- added the Fast Wavelet Transform algorithms,
+- added the orthonormal Haar Wavelet.

+### 20200304
+- started the ported,
+- ported all necessary classes for a minimal example.